cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

     .. fancybox:: img/cover-1-Mailchimp.png
         :alt: MailChimp add-on for CS-Cart

-    Our **MailChimp Advanced add-on** easily connects your shopping cart to your MailChimp account.
+    Our **MailChimp Light add-on** easily connects your shopping cart to your MailChimp account.

     Besides, `MailChimp is free <https://mailchimp.com/pricing/>`_ if you have 2000 subscribers or less on your mailing list.
 This is great news for business owners who are fairly new to the industry and have limited funds.
 However, its paid plans offer plenty of helpful features.